 In short, the whole company sparkles in Le Corsaire.
 Large-scale ensemble scenes (the villagers’ dance in Act One, pirate clashes throughout and the famous Le Jardin Animé divertissement scene in Act Three) offer plenty of opportunities for English National Ballet to showcase the technical ability and artistry of every single dancer.
 The stunning solo and pas de deux passages ensure that the principals inspire and excite.

-This thrilling ballet has it all – hunky pirates, beautiful harem girls, nimble sword fights, tutu-clad ballerinas, comedy, romance and betrayal.
-After making ballet history with the world premiere of the first full-length UK production of Le Corsaire in Milton Keynes, I predict that English National Ballet is set to have nothing but success with the addition of this treasure of a ballet to its repertoire.
+This thrilling ballet has it all.
+Hunky pirates.
+Beautiful harem girls.
+Nimble sword fights.
+Tutu-clad ballerinas.
+Comedy, romance and betrayal.
+English National Ballet has made ballet history with the world premiere of the first full-length UK production of Le Corsaire.
+Tamara, thank you for making this happen here in Milton Keynes.
+I predict that English National Ballet is set to have nothing but success with such a treasure of a ballet in its repertoire.